Skip to content

 Secure attachment

-Children with secure attachment can be comforted by their caregivers when distressed.
-They trust that their caregivers will take care of them and show up for them.
-Children with secure attachment feel comfortable exploring the world and knowing that they will be comforted when distressed.
+Children with secure attachment know that they will be comforted when distressed.
+They trust that their caregivers will take care of them.
+Children with secure attachment feel comfortable exploring their world.

 Disorganized attachment